kickstand-ui/documentation/docs/guides/star-rating.md

 ## Display the Score

 The final piece is to display the correct amount of filled in stars.
-This is as simple ass adding some inline styling to the filled in stars that sets the `max-width` to the appropriate width percentage related to the score.
+This is as simple as adding some inline styling to the filled in stars that sets the `max-width` to the appropriate width percentage related to the score.

 ```html
 <span class="filled-stars" style="max-width: 70%;">